 - The first main feature is good taste.
 Taste is the first thing that a customer demands in any food item.
 The better the taste the more customers will demand it.
-So, it should taste fresh, hot and spicy all the time.
+So, it should taste fresh, hot, and spicy all the time.

-- The second main feature is low price.
+- The second main feature is the low price.
 Price is the second most important factor according to the customers.
 The customer always tends to purchase food that tastes good at a low price.
 So, there shouldn’t be any compromise on taste while keeping the price as low as possible to meet the customer requirements.

 - The third main feature is low fat and healthy.
 No one wants to get sick or become fat after eating something delicious.
 So, the pizza being sold to the customers should be low in fat and it should be part of a healthy diet for the customer.
 This is the key to winning the customer’s order.

 - The fourth main feature is an appetizing appearance.
 The pizza should look mouthwatering.
 It should look delicious, appetizing, and spicy, even if the customer hasn’t yet tasted one.

 - The fifth main feature is fresh and hot delivery.
 No one wants to have a stale pizza.
 Everyone wants a fresh and hot pizza, even if they’d ordered it home.
 Quick-n- Hot delivery should be maintained for all customers or else we’ll lose our customers.

 - The sixth main feature is a good texture.
 Well, the texture is the lowest priority of customers.
 It is the same as the appearance of pizza but it is affected by the shape, size, method of baking, and ingredients too.
 Good texture for each variety of pizza should be maintained.

 To build our House of Quality we have to determine the importance of ratings according to customer needs.
 We determine the importance ratings for our House of Quality on a scale of 1 to 6.

 How will the product satisfy the customer’s wants?